 With an opened mouth I stared.
 That was the moment I realized everything I ‘knew’ about Native Americans from cowboys on television was not real.
 So in awe I was my mother had to physically turn me around because I could not stop starring.
 I had never seen an Native Indian before and the experience encouraged me to read about them.
 Books.
 Sometimes they rescue us.

 Kitty Sutton took an interesting, unique approach writing her mystery novel, Wheezer and the Painted Frog (Mysteries From The Trail Of Tears).
 The story takes place during an actual event in history, The Trail of Tears, when Native Americans were driven from their land and forced on a journey for relocation.
 Thousands died.
 Kitty Sutton also integrated in a person who lived during that time, and she added her own Jack Russell Terrier as the character Wheezer.
 High stamina.
 Active.
 Intelligent.
 Strong will.
 Strong.
 Not only are the true character traits of a jack russell terrier found in Wheezer, but also intergrated in her novel was how jack russell terriers (working dogs) impacted history during that period.
 I enjoyed the relationship between the Cherokee girl and Wheezer, and how pure she listened to Wheezer when he conveyed dislike of someone in her mist.
 That is an earnest facet for people who are really connection to an animal.
 From the beginning of the story the way Kitty Sutton describes how Wheezer felt when he was lost I knew Wheezer and the Painted Frog (Mysteries From The Trail Of Tears) was a jewel.
 Kitty Sutton put a lot in her novel, and a reader can come away with a bounty.
-Wheezer comes in a series.
-Wheezer and the Painted Frog (Mysteries From The Trail Of Tears) and Wheezer and the Shy Coyote (Mysteries From the Trail of Tears) are available for purchase now, and the third Wheezer book will be published summer 2013.
+Wheezer comes in a series including Wheezer and the Painted Frog (Mysteries From The Trail Of Tears) and Wheezer and the Shy Coyote (Mysteries From the Trail of Tears).

 That was the conversation I had with my mother when I was a child after spending the afternoon in the alley behind our home trying to catch one of the many stray cats.
 It took a while.
 They were fast.
 Sometimes I was just a little bit faster.
 I would feed them and they would remain but never long enough to answer to the names I had given them.
 Then back into the alley the cats ran, and before my claw marks healed I too returned to the alley looking for another cat.
 As I read Cats: Instructions For Use or How To Survive Being Owned By A Cat by Annarita Guarnieri I recalled my cat claw swipes as Annarita Guarnieri wrote of her own.